vadukia2/Projects-in-Python/Moving Average Strategy.md

 #### **Motivation**
-To test different strategy applied by investors in the stock markets and compare their performance.
+To test different strategies applied by investors in the stock markets and compare their performance.

 ##### **Code**